Tackling Finance in the Social Sector: From Fundraising to Impact Investment

 In this course, you will:

-- Have a financial plan and budget projection for your new or growing organization that delivers social good;
+- Create a financial plan and budget projection for your new or growing organization that delivers social good;

 - Dominate organizational development, technology, teamwork and agile leadership skills and hacks for fundraising excellence;

-- Acquire marketing materials to sell your ideas to social good purchasers;
+- Leave with marketing materials to sell your ideas to social good purchasers;

 - Obtain the skills and mindset to cultivate, grow and retain strong relationships with funders, investors and partners; and